ManhDNguyen/Final-Project/README.md

 ## Item1

 **Preperations** In order to build a pc, you'll need the parts and tools to build one.
 First, we need to pick a budget for our pc, the higher the budget, the better the pc is.
-After that we need go to[Pcparkpicker](https://pcpartpicker.com/).
+After that we need go to [Pcparkpicker](https://pcpartpicker.com/).
 This website will help us with picking out our parts.
 Our parts need to compitable with each other or our pc won't work.
 The website also shows which website has the parts for the cheapest price.

 ## Item2